phcode-dev/contributor-license-agreement/docs/employer_cla.md

 Please read this document carefully before signing and keep a copy for your records.

-This CLA is agreed to by the party signing below ("You" or "Your"), and conveys certain license rights to phcode.dev for Your contributions to open source projects.
+This CLA is agreed to by the party signing below ("You" or "Your"), and conveys certain license rights to phcode.dev (owned by legal entity CORE.AI SCIENTIFIC TECHNOLOGIES PRIVATE LIMITED) for Your contributions to open source projects.

 This CLA is effective as of the latest signature date below.